dbwg2009/wireless-messaging-system-for-2-microbits/README.md

 > Open this page at [https://dbwg2009.github.io/wireless-messaging-system-for-2-microbits/](https://dbwg2009.github.io/wireless-messaging-system-for-2-microbits/)

+# Wireless Messaging System For Microbits
+This Is A System That Allows For Messaging Between 2 Or More Micro:Bits

+It uses a list of premade messages that the user can choose from to send.
+> A List Of Messages Can Be Found [Here](https://google.com/)

+#### Press Pin 1 to enter sending mode, press A to choose a message, press B to lock it in and press A to send the message.
 ## Use as Extension

 This repository can be added as an **extension** in MakeCode.